jasonsmithio/pulumi-experiments/serverless/cloud-run-gpu/ollama-demo/README.md

 # Cloud Run with GPUs attached Pulumi demo

-**NOTE** This product isn't GA yet but you can request being added to the allowlist by filling out [this form](g.co/cloudrun/GPU).
+**>>NOTE This product isn't GA yet but you can request being added to the allowlist by filling out [this form](g.co/cloudrun/GPU).<<**

+On August 21, 2024 Google Cloud [announced](https://cloud.google.com/blog/products/application-development/run-your-ai-inference-applications-on-cloud-run-with-nvidia-gpus) that [Cloud Run](https://cloud.run/) now supports GPUs.
+This means that GPUs can run in a serverless environment.
+It follows that same pay-per-use model as Cloud Run and other serverless products in the market.
+It can also scale-to-zero and autoscaling!

+One of the coolest things about this is that we have significantly reduced the cold start process of GPUs so you can launch an LLM service with a GPU attached and be ready to inference with it in under a minute.
+Normally, it takes at least a minute to just install GPU drivers on VMs.
+This offering is game changing in the world of Generative AI.

 In this tutorial, I will show you how to deploy an LLM on Cloud Run with GPUs attached and it will take less than a minute.
 We will be leveraging the [Gemma 2](https://developers.googleblog.com/en/gemma-explained-new-in-gemma-2/) 2B LLM and will be serving it with [Ollama](https://ollama.com/).

-We will aldo deploy a Cloud Run service with [Open WebUI](https://openwebui.com/) to help us interface.
+We will also deploy a Cloud Run service with [Open WebUI](https://openwebui.com/) to help us interface.

 ## What is Gemma 2?